14 Breathtaking Places to Visit Before They Disappear

 The world's largest and most breathtaking coral reef is dying at the hands of humans.
 Climate change and pollution have led to acidification, extreme weather, and starfish outbreaks.
 Spikes in water temperature have caused large-scale coral bleaching episodes, in which vast swaths of colorful corals turn a sickly white.
 More than half of the reef's coral cover has disappeared since the 1980s, according to the Australian Institute of Marine Science, and experts say the rest could be lost within two decades.
 Check out the beaches with the clearest water in the world.

 Ready for your next big adventure?
 During summer in the southern hemisphere, the sea ice shrinks, allowing cruise ships access to a vast white wilderness larger than Europe and home to a wonderful assortment of species, including penguins, leopard seals, and orcas.
-In 2017, a study published in Nature predicted that the world’s permanent ice caps is on track to shrink by nearly 25 percent by the end of the century and most of this will occur in the Antarctic Peninsula.
-This will irreversibly change the continent’s fragile ecosystem.
+A study published in Nature predicted that the world's permanent ice caps is on track to shrink by nearly 25 percent by the end of the century and most of this will occur in the Antarctic Peninsula.
+This will irreversibly change the continent's fragile ecosystem.

-China’s most famous monument stretches more than 13,000 miles in its entirety, but according to Smithsonian Magazine, less than nine percent of the Great Wall remains in good condition.
+China's most famous monument stretches more than 13,000 miles in its entirety, but according to Smithsonian Magazine, less than 9 percent of the Great Wall remains in good condition.
 Much of the Ming Dynasty portion of the wall had disappeared at the hands of erosion and human damage from tourists who walk on it, locals who pilfer bricks for their own use, and graffiti artists who use it as a canvas.
 While some restoration of the Great Wall is happening, a lack of substantial government funding to protect the landmark means its future will continue to be threatened.
-And since you’re interested in breathtaking places to visit before they disappear, you’ll also want to know more about the 14 most remote places on Earth.
+And since you're interested in breathtaking places to visit before they disappear, you'll also want to know more about the 14 most remote places on Earth.